surniaulula/wpsso/readme.txt

 <h3>WPSSO Core Standard Features</h3>

-* Complete and accurate meta tags for ALL social sites, search engines, web browser extensions, mail and messaging apps, and embedded object / iframe content.
+* Complete and accurate meta tags for all social sites, search engines, web browser extensions, mail and messaging apps, and embedded object / iframe content.

 * Updates WordPress oEmbed data with the Open Graph title, description, and image for posts, pages, and custom post types.